loganvaught/PodWars/README.md

 - After-death spectating

 ## Folder Structure:
-- Lobby: The main experience players first join through.
+- Lobby: The initial game players join.
 Facilitates teleportation to the battlefield.
 - Battlefield: The main location where players play a round of PodWars.
 - Client: Scripts ran by the client
 - ClientModules: ModuleScripts ran by the client